Mayor Danny Jones

 - A landmark legal battle that established zoning rights for West Virginia cities seeking some control over the location of gambling establishments.

-Mayor Jones has three sons: Zachary Jones, 24; Jarrett Laury Jones, born in September 2006; and Andrew Laurence Jones born in February 2008.
+Mayor Jones has three sons: Zachary Jones, 24; Jarrett Laury Jones, born in September 2006; and Andrew Laurance Jones born in February 2008.

 Office of the Mayor